Identification of Incomplete Preferences: Binary Choice

 \subsubsection{Perfect Instruments}

 Think of a random variable that is independent of utilities but is correlated with choice.
-Intuitively, whenever a decision maker can rank the alternatives her choice cannot depend of the realized values of this random variable.
-However, when a decision maker cannot compare the alternatives her choice could depend on the random variable realizations.
-So, if observed choices change with the realized value of the instrument it must be that some decision makers were not able to rank alternatives.
+Intuitively, whenever a decision maker can rank the alternatives her choice cannot depend on the realized values of this random variable.
+However, when a decision maker cannot compare the alternatives her choice could depend on the random variable realizations (this dependence need not be deterministic).
+If observed \emph{aggregate} choices change with the realized value of the instrument it must be that \emph{some} decision makers were not able to rank alternatives.
 We formalize the idea of an instrument as follows.

 \begin{definition} Let $Z$ be a random variable with a non-empty support $\mathcal{Z}$.
 For every $z \in \mathcal{Z}$ and for $j=0,1$ let $p_{j|z}=\bfP(y=a_j|Z=z)$.
 Let,

 We say that $Z$ is an \textit{instrumental variable} if (1) $(\ul(a_j),\uh(a_j)_{j=0,1})$ are independent of $Z$, and (2) $\Delta _{0}>0$. \end{definition}